Refused a Mortgage, What Now?

 The type of property you’re asking the home loan for also matters

 Take for example a mortgage for a home through the Right to Buy scheme, which gives discounts to public sector tenants.
 These are low risk because you’re asking for less finance than the home is worth and used for security against the mortgage.
 Lenders are keen for obvious reasons to provide finance of say £25,000 to help you secure your own home that’s worth £75,000 as an example.
-If you default on that loan, they can repossess and make good profit.
+If you default on that loan, they can repossess and make a good profit.
 Therefore, there’s hardly a financial risk.
 If on the other hand, you’re asking for £80,000 of a home loan to purchase a property valued at £85,000, the deposit is so tiny in comparison that the lender would assess it as providing full funding and therefore have a more rigorous approval process.

 Work and employment history

 It’s ideal to be in a stable career with as little gaps in your employment history as possible.
 However, that’s become a rarity these days, so what is expected is that you are working, and a have a stable job with a permanent employment contract.
-Part-time contracts can be considered provided there is a guaranteed element to the income you receive.
-Zero hour contracts are a problematic area for lenders when it comes to risk assessment, because under the terms of your contract, you could lose all your income and be left struggling to repay your mortgage and you would struggle to dispute any claims of wrongdoing by your employer.
+Part-time contracts can be considered provided there is a guaranteed element of the income you receive.
+Zero hour contracts are a problematic area for lenders when it comes to risk assessment because under the terms of your contract, you could lose all your income and be left struggling to repay your mortgage and you would struggle to dispute any claims of wrongdoing by your employer.

 Another group of people to regularly encounter problems accessing mortgages are the self-employed.
 It used to be easier before self-certification mortgages were banned.